Greene Square

 A Step Back in Time

-Founded in 1799, Greene Square joined the family of 22 squares that make up Savannah's distinctive urban tapestry.
+Founded in 1799, Greene Square joined the family of 22 squares that make up Savannah's distinctive urban grid.
 Named after General Nathanael Greene - yes, the Revolutionary War hero who was Washington's right-hand man - this peaceful oasis sits at the crossroads of Houston and East President Streets in the northeastern corner of Savannah's Historic District.
 The square is embraced by a collection of historic buildings and homes, many of which have been standing since the 1800s.

 Nature's Canopy